1973 Dutch Grand Prix: Death of Roger Williamson

 There was only a single fire extinguisher in the area, and it was not enough to put out the fire.
 With the car still burning upside-down, the situation became hopeless, and the distraught Purley was led away by a marshal.
 As can be seen in the race footage, some spectators breached the safety fences in order to assist Williamson, but were likewise unable to get close to the upturned car due to the heat.

 With the race still on, it took some eight minutes for a fire truck to completely travel around the circuit with the flow of race traffic.
 By the time the car was eventually righted, and the fire extinguished, Williamson had died of asphyxiation.
 A blanket was thrown over the burnt-out wreck with Williamson still inside, and the race carried on.

 Purley was awarded the George Medal for his brave actions in trying to save his fellow sportsman.
 Williamson's remains were later cremated and his ashes transferred to an undisclosed location.

 In an otherwise uneventful race, Jackie Stewart won his 26th career Grand Prix and broke Jim Clark's 5-year-old record of the most career Grand Prix victories.
-The starting grid of this race was formed of three columns of cars, making this Grand Prix the last race with the starting grid having been formed of more than two columns of cars.
+The starting grid of this race was set up in 3-2-3-2-3 formation, making this Grand Prix the last race with the starting grid having been formed of more than two columns of cars.